-In the open-source version of auto-scaling in Apache Spark, the required number of executors for completing a task are added in multiples of two.
+In the open-source version of auto-scaling in Apache Spark, the required number of executors for completing a task is added in multiples of two.
 In Qubole, we’ve enhanced the auto-scaling feature to add the required number of executors based on configurable SLA

 With Qubole’s auto-scaling, cluster utilization is matched precisely to the workloads, so there are no wasted compute resources and it also leads to lowered TCO.
-Based on our benchmark on performance and cost savings, we estimate that auto-scaling saves a Qubole’s customer over $300K per year for just one cluster.
+Based on our benchmark on performance and cost savings, we estimate that auto-scaling saves Qubole’s customers over $300K per year for just one cluster.

 Qubole supports heterogeneous Spark clusters for both On-Demand and Spot instances on AWS.
 This means that the slave nodes in Spark clusters may be of any instance type.

 For On-Demand nodes, this is beneficial in scenarios when the requested number of primary instance type nodes is not granted by AWS at the time of the request.
 For Spot nodes, it’s advantageous when either the Spot price of the primary slave type is higher than the Spot price specified in the cluster configuration or the requested number of Spot nodes is not granted by AWS at the time of the request.
 For more details, click here.

 We’ve implemented optimization with regards to AWS S3 listings which enables split computations to run significantly faster on Spark SQL queries.
 As a result, we’ve recorded up to 6X and 81X improvements on query execution and AWS S3 listings respectively.
 For more details, click here.

 Qubole Open Data Lake Platform provisions dedicated resources per Spark Application through containers in a multi-tenant cluster.
-It reduces the total cost of ownership (TCO), improves productivity with faster response time, and a fair share of compute resources.
+It reduces the total cost of ownership (TCO) and improves productivity with faster response time, and a fair share of compute resources.